asif2k/logglyTestApplication/README.md

 ### 1 Error and  Stack Trace
 ### 2 Function arguments array

-We can use loggly to log almost any kind of information we want , it depends what kind of information browser can capture from javascript runtime so it can very platform to platform.
+We can use loggly to log almost any kind of information we want , it depends what kind of information browser can capture from javascript runtime so it can be vary platform to platform.

 To develop use: